-DEAR SCOUTS AND SCOUTERS:
+DEAR SCOUTS SCOUTERS:

-Welcome to the 2022 Summer Camping season at Camp Rotary.
-We are excited to have you as a part of one of America's longest continuously running summer camps.
+Welcome to the 2023 Summer Camping Season at Camp Rotary.
+We are looking forward to having you join us as a part of one of America's longest continuously running summer camps.

 This guide has all the important information you will need for your stay at Camp Rotary.
-It is designed for adult leaders, parents, and the youth leadership of your Unit.
+It is designed for adult leaders, parents and the youth leadership of your Unit.
 Please make plans to review it completely.

 We have worked hard this non-summer season to put together yet another exciting program.
-With changes to our program areas, we encourage you to look at all of our program features provided in this guide.
-We look forward to seeing you and your Scouts participate in everything that Camp Rotary has to offer.
+With changes to our program areas, we encourage you to look at all our program features provided in this guide.
+We look forward to seeing you and your Scouts participate in all that Camp Rotary has to offer.